 1. Educating Healthcare Providers

-Compliance training can help educate healthcare providers on laws and regulations like HIPAA.
-Healthcare providers can learn about their obligations to protect patient privacy and security and the consequences of non-compliance.
+The Office of Civil Rights (OCR) requires HIPAA-related training annually, but it is recommended that healthcare professionals take refresher, or microcourses, throughout the year.
+This training helps healthcare employees understand their obligations to protect patient privacy and security and the consequences of non-compliance.
 With this knowledge, providers can make informed decisions and take appropriate precautions to safeguard patient data.

 2. Reinforcing Best Practices

 Compliance training can also help reinforce best practices for handling patient information, such as using secure passwords, encrypting electronic records, and limiting access to patient data to those with a legitimate need to know.
 By reminding healthcare providers of these best practices, compliance training can help reduce the risk of mistakes or breaches related to patient information.